Admissions Requirements: Master’s Program

 To be considered for admission to any of the four master's program tracks at Mount Carmel the following is required:

-- Baccalaureate (Master’s and Doctoral also considered for the NP program) Degree in Nursing from an accredited program; accreditation by either the National League for Nursing Accrediting Commission (NLNAC) or the Commission on Collegiate Nursing Education (CCNE)
+- Baccalaureate (Master’s and Doctoral also considered for the NP program) Degree in Nursing from an accredited program; accreditation by either the Accreditation Commission for Education in Nursing (formally NLNAC) or the Commission on Collegiate Nursing Education (CCNE)

 - Cumulative grade point average (GPA) of 3.0 on a 4.0 scale in the baccalaureate nursing program